 Unsweetened almond milk

-A low-carbohydrate and low-sugar option that can be flavored with a touch of unsweetened cocoa powder and a low-glycemic sweetener.
+This is a low-carbohydrate and low-sugar option that can be flavored with unsweetened cocoa powder and a low-glycemic sweetener.

 Unsweetened iced tea